SummaryRead the full fact sheet

-- Breast growth – the first stage is called ‘budding’.
-Sometimes, the breasts are different sizes.
-This is normal, but girls can speak with a doctor if they are worried.
+- Breast growth and tenderness - The first stage of breast growth is called ‘budding’.
+Sometimes the breasts are different sizes.
+The breasts may be tender during this time.
+This is normal, but speak with your doctor if you are worried.

-- Hair growth – hair will start to grow around the pubic area and under the arms, and hair on the legs and arms will darken.
+- Hair growth - Hair will start to grow around the pubic area and under your arms, and hair on your legs and arms will darken.

-- Vaginal discharge – they may start to get a clear or whitish discharge from the vagina.
+- Vaginal discharge - You may start to get a clear or whitish discharge from your vagina.
 This is a normal, natural self-cleaning process.

-- Periods – menstrual periods will start.
-Periods are part of a monthly cycle where the lining of the uterus (womb) thickens as the body gets ready for pregnancy.
+- Periods - Your menstrual periods will start.
+Periods are part of a where the lining of the uterus (womb) thickens as the body gets ready for pregnancy.
 Once a month, the lining is shed over a few days, if a pregnancy has not happened.

-- Period pain – they may start to have pain or cramps just before or at the start of their period.
+- Period pain- You may start to have pain or cramps just before or at the start of your period.
 Exercise, a hot water bottle held to the abdomen (tummy) or over-the-counter pain medication may help.
-If the pain gets too much, girls should see a doctor.
+If the pain gets too much, see a doctor.

 Physical changes for boys around puberty